MenggeGeng/Mid-595/README.md

   **"sentiment analysis" :** sentiment_analysis()
       To return sentiment analysis scores.
   **"tree" :** gram_tree()
+      To make a Tree and show the tag of each words.
   **"all" :** call all the above functions.
   If the function name inputed is not in the optional list, "400 Bad request" will be returned.